RikVN/Neural_DRS/README.md

 cd Neural_DRS
 ```

-This repository works with PMB release.
+This repository works with PMB release 3.0.0.
 If you want to work with 2.2.0 (or older), run this:

 ```
 git checkout v2.2.0-final